joestubbs/coe379L-sp25/docs/unit03/hands_on_nn.rst

     from tensorflow.keras.datasets import fashion_mnist
     (X_train, y_train), (X_test, y_test) = fashion_mnist.load_data()

-From Step 1, you may check the shape of X_train, y_train.
+From Step 1, you may check the shape of ``X_train``, ``y_train``.
 Run through Steps 2 to 5.

 Questions:

-- How confident are you about the model?
+* How confident are you about the model?
-- Does the validation accuracy improve if you run for more number of epochs or does adding more hidden layers help?
+* Does the validation accuracy improve if you run for more number of epochs or does adding more hidden layers help?